phil-lgr/notes/Git.md

 # grep the commit messages for "copyright"
 git log --grep="copyright"

+# see what's everyone has been getting to
+git log --all --oneline --no-merges git log --all --since='2 weeks' --oneline --no-merges

+# show who has committed
+git shortlog -sn

+# over a period of time
+git shortlog -sn --since='10 weeks' --until='2 weeks'

+# review what you are about to push
+git fetch
+git log --oneline --no-merges <remote>/<branch>..HEAD

 # show difference of commited changes vs local
 git diff

+# diff without whitespace
+git diff -w

 # display differences of local (cached and commited) vs the HEAD
 git diff HEAD --stat